PyromancerBoom/crswrk/README.md

-# crswrk
+# CS1101S

-just some codes here
+Some of my codes saved from my introductory course in NUS - CS1101S(Programming Methodology)